Glyptostrobus pensilis: Distribution and habitat

-G. pensilis is native to subtropical southeastern China, from Fujian west to southeast Yunnan, and also very locally in northern Vietnam and Laos.
+G. pensilis is native to subtropical southeastern China, from Fujian west to southeast Yunnan, and also very locally in Central Vietnam and down to central Laos, where stands exist in the Nakai-Nam Theun area.
 It typically grows in river banks, ponds and swamps, growing in water up to 60 cm deep.

 Conservation

 The species is nearly extinct in the wild due to overcutting for its valuable decay-resistant, scented wood, but it is also fairly widely planted along the banks of rice paddies where its roots help to stabilise the banks by reducing soil erosion.
-There appear to be no remaining wild plants in China and few of those in Vietnam are seed-bearing.
+A large population of the species in the Pearl River delta was apparently destroyed during the siege of Panyu in 111 BCE, and there appear to be no remaining wild plants in China.
+Few of those in Vietnam are seed-bearing.
 A population of Chinese swamp cypress was recently discovered in central Laos.
 The species is found in several botanical gardens around the world.
 It was previously reported that there were four specimens of this tree growing in Bank Hall Gardens, Lancashire, United Kingdom, but it has now been confirmed that they are in fact the swamp or bald cypress from the southeastern USA, Taxodium distichum.

+Remarkable specimens

+The largest known cultivated tree is located at the Christchurch Botanic gardens in New Zealand.
+The tree measures 82.67 ft tall, 40.3 ft wide and 10.53 ft in girth.